artem179/xv6/README.md

 $ 4
 exec 4 failed
 ```
-+ I realized system call `mkfifo()`.
++ I implemented system call `mkfifo()`.
 For it I used xv6-unnamed-pipe.
 I added new type of file like a FIFO and also added a block, which will work till the opponent connects to another end of pipe.
 I fixed a bug, which occured when user wrote command `ls` (for example) after created FIFO file.
 Just added one more flag named NONBLOCK and `if()` which passed 'FIFO-part of code'.
 Some examples of working system call `mkfifo()`:
 ```
 $ mkfifo NamedPipe